opus1993/pubrepo/content/post/10-best-data-science-reads-for-students/index.md

 title: 10 Best Data Science Reads for Students
 ---

-This series from Cassie Kozyrkov is perhaps the best *best of* compilation for Students approaching Machine Learning from statistics for the first time.
+This series from Cassie Kozyrkov is perhaps the best *best of* compilation for students approaching Machine Learning, starting from statistics, for the first time.

 {{< tweet 1162535925068398593 >}}